GateHouseMedia/PLBID/README.md

 ## Getting Started

 ### Download the PLBID flatfiles
 You need to get both the CDC's [Birth Data flatfiles and Period Linked Birth-Infant Death Data flatfiles](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm) for every year beginning in 2006.
+We ran our analysis in April 2018 when the 2016 data was not yet available.
+It's there now, if you want to grab it, too, but your numbers will be slightly different than ours.

 If you have statistical software like SAS/SPSS/STATA, you can download the [code files here](http://www.nber.org/data/vital-statistics-natality-data.html).